 Summary of Community Input on Implementation

-Comments received in response to the ATRT2 call for input generally conclude that the Board, working with the GAC, has made a substantial, good-faith effort to implement this series of Recommendations.
+Comments received in response to ATRT2's call for input generally conclude that the Board, working with the GAC, has made a substantial, good-faith effort to implement this series of Recommendations.
 Nevertheless, highlighted outstanding issues include the need to develop metrics or measurable criteria with which to monitor implementation; fully implement remaining Recommendations; more clearly target future recommendations to aid in implementation; and improve communication to those outside of the immediate ICANN community.

 In addition, several commenters note that implementation has taken longer than anticipated by ATRT1, and in some cases there was a gap between the wording of the Recommendation and how it was carried out.
 Some also claimed that the” role of the Board and the relationship between the Board and the GAC is unclear.”
-In addition, while comments characterize ICANN as making best efforts, the implementation of GAC improvements remains insufficient and commenters request that “a further smooth channel be provided for GAC to engage into policy-making procedure.”
+In addition, while comments characterize ICANN as making best efforts, the implementation of GAC improvements remains insufficient.Commenters request that “a further smooth channel be provided for GAC to engage into policy-making procedure.”
 Further commenters maintain that ICANN still needs to improve accountability and transparency in decision-making and execution and “strengthen working mechanisms between GAC, Board and SOs/ACs and define roles.”
 Some commenters feel that implementation remains unsatisfactory as some key GAC-related Recommendations have not yet been fully implemented.